Last Updated on August 30, 2023 by Matt Musico

 From 2004-08, Joey Bats played for four teams across 1,634 plate appearances.
 He slashed .239/.325/.398 with 46 home runs and 171 RBI.
 His 2009 performance in Toronto was slightly better (.235/.349/.408 with 13 homers and 40 RBI).

-For someone who spent parts of 15 seasons in the big leagues, this power peak took a while to take place.
-Once he finally got there, though, Bautista made the wait worth it.
+For someone who spent parts of 15 seasons in the big leagues, it took a while for his power peak to emerge.
+Once it finally did, though, Bautista made the wait worth it.

 Edwin Encarnación: 239 Home Runs